lumyjuwon/Android-Rich-WYSIWYG-Editor/README.md

 ### Todo List
 1. Add other functions.
-2. Refactory variable name & Popup Fucntions.
+2. Refactory variable names & Popup Fucntions.
-3. Solve html default background color bugs.
+3. Fix html default background color bugs.
 4. Add Function Button setting method.

 ## How to use it